GULibrarySandbox/intro-text-mining-analysis-old/content/1-what.md

 title: What
 nav: true
 ---
-# What is text mining and analysis?
+# Introduction to the analysis of digital texts and tools

 -----
 ### Insights from text